Quick Summary of the Plan

 The Problem: Forgetting Your Successes at Work

 Your boss asks: "What were your best achievements this year?"
 You freeze.
+Yet documenting your wins throughout the year could have made this easy.
 You look around, trying hard to remember anything you did before last week.
 All the money you saved, the problems you fixed, and the steady good work you did has vanished into a mental fog.
 You feel like a failure, not because you messed up, but because you can't show what you actually did right.

-The only way to beat this forgetfulness is to make keeping records of your work a main part of your job—a planned way to turn unseen effort into clear proof.
+The only way to beat this forgetfulness is to make documenting your wins a main part of your job: a planned approach that turns unseen effort into clear, verifiable proof.

 Looking at It Realistically